The Pros and Cons Of Equity Release Products In 2024

 With other types of secured finance, you must keep up the repayment schedule.
 With most equity release products, you can choose to repay capital plus interest only when you or your partner are both in care homes for the long term, or deceased.

-In basic terms, equity release lets you take some of the nest assets that’d be left in your Living Will and take a percentage for yourself/yourselves to enjoy a better quality of lifestyle in your retirement.
+In basic terms, equity release lets you take some of the nest assets left in your Living Will and take a percentage for yourself/yourselves to enjoy a better quality of lifestyle in your retirement.

 The guarantee with equity release schemes is the lender can’t force the sale of your home to recuperate monies owed.
 The lender has to wait until the homeowners die or go into long-term care homes before the property can be sold and the loan repaid from the proceeds.